Grand Central Tower: Pan Am Building and continued threats

-Although the Pan Am Building's completion averted the terminal's imminent destruction, New York Central continued to decline, and in 1968 it merged with the Pennsylvania Railroad to form the Penn Central Railroad.
-The Pennsylvania Railroad had started demolishing Penn Station's original station building in 1963, and over the following years, it was replaced with the current Pennsylvania Station, above which was built Madison Square Garden.
-The demolition of Penn Station directly resulted in the creation of the New York City Landmarks Preservation Commission, which made Grand Central Terminal a designated city landmark in August 1967.
+New York Central continued to decline, and in 1968 it merged with the Pennsylvania Railroad to form the Penn Central Railroad.
+The Pennsylvania Railroad had started demolishing Penn Station's original station building in 1963, replaced by the current Pennsylvania Station and the Madison Square Garden above it.
+The demolition of Penn Station directly resulted in the creation of the New York City Landmarks Preservation Commission (LPC).
+The LPC designated Grand Central Terminal as a city landmark in August 1967; this designation initially applied only to the terminal's exterior.
+The landmark designation had been granted in part because of the opposition to the 1950s skyscraper plans.
+Even though the public generally saw the Main Concourse as more significant, it did not receive landmark status until 1980.